MatHelio314/stepper_motor_ws/README.md

 ![image](https://github.com/user-attachments/assets/72020cb3-621f-43a7-a27c-7df3aa246ce2)

-See README_NODES.md for more informations on the nodes : https://github.com/MatHelio314/stepper_motor_ws/blob/main/READMY_NODES.md
+See PACKAGES_OVERVIEW.md for more informations on the nodes.

 The gui allows you to reset the motors, initialize them, launch position control nodes and closes them as well as stopping the motors in case of an emergency